 Types of Videos that Support the Customer Journey

 Video is relevant during every stage of the customer's journey.
-Let’s take a look at the different ways eCommerce businesses can use video to support the customer journey.
+Let’s take a look at the different ways businesses can use eCommerce product videos to support the customer journey.
 Here are some examples from companies that are creating great video content.

 Ideally, the goal is to add value to the entire customer journey.